--Way more difficulty breathing if anything is even touching my back, especially lower back.
+-Way more difficulty breathing if anything is even touching my back, especially my lower back.
 It’s way easier to breathe while laying on my belly or sitting on a stool (because nothing is touching my back)

--A few nights, I had feelings of intense dread because my fever was so high, I couldn’t even move, was drenched in sweat and almost delirious from the fever.
+-A few nights, I had feelings of intense dread because my fever was so high, I couldn’t even move, was drenched in sweat, and almost delirious from the fever.
 I’ve heard multiple covid patients describe it as “feeling like covid is taking over ur body.”

 -Lots of digestion problems but probably from the tons of antibiotics I’m on

 -Severe chest pain and some rib pain.
-It feels like a gorilla is sitting on my chest and someone is squeezing my lungs so every breathe is work but my oxygen levels are mostly normal.
+It feels like a gorilla is sitting on my chest and someone is squeezing my lungs so every breath is work but my oxygen levels are mostly normal.

 There are so many common misconceptions about COVID-19.
 People think you have to be coughing and congested with a fever.
 I never had lung congestion or a cough.
 I also only had fevers at night.
 My doctor said my symptoms are super common in COVID-19.
 COVID-19 can affect people very differently.
 Some people’s lungs fill up and some have extreme tightness and pain.